Territories of the United States

-Territories of the United States are sub-national administrative divisions overseen by the federal government of the United States.
-The various American territories differ from the U.S. states and Indian reservations as they are not sovereign entities.
-In contrast, each state has a sovereignty separate from that of the federal government and each federally recognized Native American tribe possesses limited tribal sovereignty as a "dependent sovereign nation".
-Territories are classified by incorporation and whether they have an "organized" government through an organic act passed by the Congress.
-American territories are under American sovereignty and, consequently, may be treated as part of the United States proper in some ways and not others (i.e., territories belong to, but are not considered to be a part of, the United States).
-Unincorporated territories in particular are not considered to be integral parts of the United States, and the Constitution of the United States applies only partially in those territories.
+Territories of the United States are subnational geographical and political areas governed as administrative divisions and dependent territories under the sovereignty of the United States.
+Despite all being subject to the constitutional and territorial jurisdiction of the U.S. federal government, territories differ from states and Indian reservations in that they are not inherently sovereign.
+While states have dual sovereignty and Native American tribes have tribal sovereignty in relation to the federal government, the self-governing powers of territories ultimately derive from the U.S. Congress, as per the Territorial Clause in Article IV of the U.S. Constitution.
+Territories are classified as "organized" or "unorganized" depending on whether they operate under an organic act, and "incorporated" or "unincorporated" depending on whether the U.S. Constitution applies fully or partially to them.
+As areas belonging to, but not integral parts of, the U.S., territories are their own distinct nations centered around a collective identity based on their land, history, ethnicity, culture, and language.

-The United States currently administers three territories in the Caribbean Sea and eleven in the Pacific Ocean.
-Five territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands) are permanently inhabited, unincorporated territories; the other nine are small islands, atolls, and reefs with no native (or permanent) population.
-Of the nine, only one is classified as an incorporated territory (Palmyra Atoll).
-Three additional territories (Bajo Nuevo Bank, Rosalind Bank and Serranilla Bank) are claimed by the United States but administered by Colombia.
+All territories of the U.S. are insular areas.
+The U.S. has sovereignty over three archipelagos or islands in the Caribbean Sea and eleven in the Pacific Ocean.
+Five territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the United States Virgin Islands) are permanently inhabited, unincorporated territories; the other nine are small islands, atolls, and reefs with no native (or permanent) population.
+Of the 14, only one is classified as an incorporated territory (Palmyra Atoll).
+Two additional territories (Bajo Nuevo Bank and Serranilla Bank) are claimed by the U.S. but administered by Colombia.
 Historically, territories were created to administer newly acquired land, and most eventually attained statehood.
-The most recent territories to become U.S. states were Alaska and Hawaii, both in 1959.
-Others, such as the Philippines, the Federated States of Micronesia, the Marshall Islands, and Palau, later became independent nations.
+The most recent territory to become a U.S. state was Hawaii on August 21, 1959.